CodeForPhilly/paws-data-pipeline/end-user-manual.md

 The pipeline matches constituent records from SalesForce, ShelterLuv and Volgistics to create a comprehensive list of all of PAWS’ constituents.
 Once matched, the pipeline

 1. sends constituent records back to SalesForce with updated information,
-2. provides the data needed to execute the RFME score in SalesForce, and
+2. provides the data needed to execute the RFME score in SalesForce
-3. creates 2 exports:

-    a.
-Possible duplicates for PAWS staff to review
-    b.
-New constituents to be added to SalesForce

 ### What data is used?